Faxraddin/Faxraddin/README.md

 Hi there! 👋
-I'm Faxraddin, a passionate FullStack developer from Azerbaijan. 🚀
+I'm Faxraddin, a passionate FullStack Software Engineer. 🚀

 About Me